• Skip to main content

 • 750 g / 1.65 lb pork belly

-• 5 stalks lemongrass, finely chopped
+• 5 stalks lemongrass (finely chopped)

-• 3 cloves garlic, finely chopped
+• 3 cloves garlic (finely chopped)

 • 1 tbsp chicken bouillon powder

-• 1 tbsp sugar
+• 1 tbsp sugar (or to taste)

 • 1 tbsp cooking oil

-• 1 chilli, finely chopped (optional)
+• 1 chili (optional; finely chopped)

 Instructions